Nick Fortes Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 23rd in the league.

-- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.52).
+- The Cardinals' 4.48 team ERA ranks 21st among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (90 total, one per game).
+- Cardinals pitchers combine to allow the fewest home runs in baseball (92 total, one per game).

+- Hudson makes his first start of the season for the Cardinals.

+- The 28-year-old right-hander has four appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.